-Dr. Abby Meyer, Lisa Zagar, AuD; and Mignon Miller, SLP, of the audiology and rehabilitation services programs at Children’s Hospitals and Clinics of Minnesota join the show to discuss cochlear implants.
+Dr. Abby Meyer, Lisa Zagar, AuD; and Mignon Miller, SLP, of the audiology and rehabilitation services programs at Children’s Minnesota join the show to discuss cochlear implants.
 A transcript of the episode is available below.

 Jimmy Bellamy, social media specialist: Thank you for downloading Children’s Pedcast, a conversation about pediatrics.
 I’m Jimmy Bellamy, and today we’re here to talk about cochlear implants.
 We have a full house, so I’m going to let my guests introduce themselves, because they’ll do a much better job than me.